rohangaur21/aws-csaa/README.md

       - SES – send email via AWS

 # Identity & Access Management
+Allow you to manage users and their level of access management to the AWS console.
+Tested for exam and co. aws account in real life.
+IAM is globally available and not specified to region
 ## IAM 101
  - Configure who uses AWS and their level of access to the AWS Console.
  - Centralized control over AWS Account